 Personnel and Compensation Committee.
 Each member of this Committee is "independent" under the Nasdaq Standard.
 The Committee is responsible for reviewing and recommending to the Board the timing and amount of compensation for key employees, including salaries, bonuses, and other benefits, as well as director compensation.
 This Committee is also responsible for reviewing succession planning for our Chief Executive Officer, as well as administering our equity-based incentive plans and reviewing compensation plans and awards as they relate to key employees.
 The Committee has the authority to retain consultants and third-party advisors for assistance.
 The Committee has the ultimate authority to determine matters of executive compensation; however, it may rely upon recommendations of our Chief Executive Officer for matters of compensation for officers and Named Executives (as defined in the Summary Compensation Table), other than the Chief Executive Officer.
 Additional information on the Committee's role and practices involving executive compensation is described in the Compensation Discussion and Analysis in this proxy statement.
-The full responsibilities of the Personnel and Compensation Committee are set forth in its Charter.
-During 2019, the Personnel and Compensation Committee held three meetings.
+The full responsibilities of the Personnel and Compensation Committee held three meetings.